Working in Italy as an Employee of a Foreign Company

 • the terms of the Protocol on Social Security Coordination under the UK/(EU Withdrawal Agreement and the EU Trade and Cooperation Agreement and possibly the UK/Italy social security treaty

-depending on nationality, the facts and, sometimes, choice.
+depending on nationality, the facts and circumstances

 However any exemption is generally conditional on proving that the employee pays contributions elsewhere, and, depending on the circumstances, Italian social security and/or healthcare contributions or taxes may in any event be due by the employer.